 · promote the value and fun of books;

 · promote an Australian writer and publisher;

 · promote storytime activities in public libraries and communities around the country;

 · provide opportunities to involve parents, grandparents, the media and others to participate in and enjoy the occasion.

 NSS receives positive media coverage, generates a great deal of community interest and is held annually as part of Library and Information Week.

-In 2015 over 500,000 children at over 3,100 locations across Australia took part in National Simultaneous Storytime, reading the book The Brothers Quibble, written and illustrated by Aaron Blabey , enjoying a range of supporting educational activities, songs, games, dress ups and lots of fun.
-Have a look at some of the highlights from 2015.
+In 2016 over 520,000 children at over 3,500 locations across Australia took part in National Simultaneous Storytime, reading the book I Got This Hat, written by Jol and kate Temple and illustrated by Jon Foye , enjoying a range of supporting educational activities, songs, games, dress ups and lots of fun.
+Have a look at some of the highlights from 2016.

 Everyone can join NSS - it doesn't matter whether you are a home school, a public library or even a university library!
 Invite a local school group into your workplace for an NSS morning tea, have some fun with your staff at an NSS morning tea or donate a copy of the book to your local library or childcare centre.
 There are endless ways to support NSS.

 For more information about National Simultaneous Storytime, contact ALIA's Events team.

 Registrations are now open!
 Please follow this link and the prompts to register.